UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 public string Description => string.Format("Road Vehicle.
 Wheels: {0:d}, Capacity: {1:d} people, serialNo: {2:d}", NumberOfWheels, CarriageCapacity, EngineSerialNumber);
 ```

-Everytime this is accessed, the `FormatString` method is called.
-This is despite it never changing (it depends on `NumberOfWheels` and `CarriageCapacity`, both of which are fixed once initialised).
+Every time this is accessed, the `FormatString` method is called.
+This is despite it never changing (it depends on `NumberOfWheels` and `CarriageCapacity`, both of which are fixed once initialized).
 As the type is `string`, this is a `reference type` which can be set to `null` (you can do the same with value types if you use _optionals_, but we cover that later).

 ```C#
         private string _description;